ArcanaFramework/fileformats/docs/source/workflows.rst

 ----------

 In the basic case, *FileFormats* can be used for checking the format of files and directories against known types.
-There are two layers of checks, ones performed on the file-system paths alone, which are run when a format class is initiated, e.g.
+Typically, there are two layers of checks, ones performed on the file-system paths alone,

 .. code-block:: python

     from fileformats.image import Jpeg

-    jpeg_file = Jpeg("/path/to/image.jpg")  # Checks path for correct extension
+    jpeg_file = Jpeg("/path/to/image.jpg")  # PASSES
-    jpeg_file = Jpeg("/path/to/image.png")  # <-- THIS WILL FAIL as the extension is wrong
+    jpeg_file = Jpeg("/path/to/image.png")  # FAILS!

-The second layer of checks, which typically require reading the file and peeking at its contents for magic numbers and the like, are explicitly run by the ``validate`` method.
+The second layer of checks, which typically require reading the file and peeking at its contents for magic numbers and the like

 .. code-block:: python